BY MIKA SKARP

 Though I am not a betting man, my money’s both literally and figuratively on this one: Slicing (NOTE, please include our hashtag #getslicing in your tweets etc.)

-One need only look at the trending articles like this, this and this (to cite a few), to see where the focus is likely going to be at #WMC18.
-I am happy to say that we’re more than ready for action, and even some good old fashioned, bare-knuckle competition.
+I am happy to say that we’re more than ready for action, and even some good old-fashioned, bare-knuckle competition.
 As we all know, the moment we start talking software is the moment the pricing starts to get pretty elastic.

 Of course, this is all “inside the kitchen” and the kind of thing that can send VCs and consumers alike running.
 But as long as we can ensure a seamless user quality of experience who cares, and that’s what bridging is all about, whether it’s 4G to 5G or 4.5G to 4.9G, as long as the performance and experience improve and no-one suffers we’ve succeeded, no?